jixman/mode-developers/Guides/Your_First_Smart_Contract.md

 ![Remix IDE](https://cdn.hashnode.com/res/hashnode/image/upload/v1706551770268/OEHDn1Cp_.png "Remix IDE")

-Here is sample code that comes as default on Remix, you can paste this in any `.sol` file:
+Here is a sample code that comes as default on Remix, you can paste this in any `.sol` file:

     // SPDX-License-Identifier: GPL-3.0